lovebes/forestry-coram-software/content/blog/chefshop-designing-an-order-to-delivery-system.md

 date = 2021-03-27T07:00:00Z
-description = "Processes, PubSub, LiveView, oh my!" image = "/images/chefshop_order_delivery_flow.png" title = "Chefshop Designing an order-to-delivery system"
+description = "Processes, PubSub, LiveView, oh my!" image = "/images/chefshop_order_delivery_flow.png" title = "[Chefshop] Designing an order-to-delivery system"

 +++
 # Short overview of the Ordering and Delivery system design of ChefShop

-> GASP< why disclose the inner workings of ChefShop?!
+<GASP> why disclose the inner workings of ChefShop?!

 First of all, working name.
 ChefShop is just a codename for the product.